 Henderson - McCool Junction is a very small town located in the state of Nebraska.
 With a population of 2,577 people and just one neighborhood, Henderson - McCool Junction is the 96th largest community in Nebraska.
-Much of the housing stock in Henderson - McCool Junction was built prior to World War II, making it one of the older and more historic towns in the country.
+Henderson - McCool Junction has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

-Henderson - McCool Junction is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns, Henderson - McCool Junction isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Henderson - McCool Junction are a mix of both white- and blue-collar jobs.
 Overall, Henderson - McCool Junction is a town of professionals, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Henderson - McCool Junction who work in management occupations (12.35%), teaching (11.01%), and the sciences (10.02%).

 And if you like science, one thing you'll find is that Henderson - McCool Junction has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.